skx/kilua/README.md

 The implementation is pretty simple:

-* The function `on_syntax_highlight(text)` is invoked.
+* A buffer consists of rows of text.
+     * Each row contains both the character(s) in the row and the colour of each character.
+     * The Lua function `update_colours` will allow the colour of each single character in the buffer to be set.

+To avoid delays when inserting text the rendering is updated in the background, via the `on_idle()` callback.
+This function does the obvious thing:

+* Retrieves the current contents of the buffer, via `text()`.
+* Invokes the LPEG parser on it.
-* That function will return a string containing the colour-code to set for each corresponding byte of the string.
+    * This will generate a long string containing the colour of each byte of the text.
-* For example given input "Steve Kemp" you might return:
+* Set those colours, via `update_colours()`.

+As a concrete example, if the buffer contains the string "Steve Kemp" then the call to `update_colours` should contain:

-    * `RED RED RED RED RED WHITE GREEN GREEN GREEN GREEN`
+     `RED RED RED RED RED WHITE GREEN GREEN GREEN GREEN`

-    * That would make "Steve" red, and "Kemp" green.
+That would result in "Steve" being displayed in red, and "Kemp" in green.

 Currently we include syntax-highlighting for: